By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 An IRS installment agreement is a formal arrangement to pay a tax debt in monthly payments over time, authorized under IRC Section 6159.
 Once an agreement is in place and you stay current on it, the IRS generally suspends active collection enforcement such as levies, so a payment plan is one of the most common ways to resolve a balance you cannot pay in full.

+The rules behind these plans were rewritten in July 2026, when the Internal Revenue Manual replaced the streamlined installment agreement with the Simple Payment Plan, a change explained in our guide to the IRS Fresh Start program.
 A payment plan does not reduce the amount of tax you owe.
 It changes the schedule, not the total, and interest continues to accrue on the unpaid balance.
 What it does provide is a structured, IRS-approved path that keeps the account out of enforced collection — the CP504 notice, levies, and the final notice of intent to levy — while you pay the balance down.
 If a plan is the right tool but you have already received collection notices, it often makes sense to set up the agreement before the next stage of the notice sequence that begins with the CP14 arrives.

 IRS payment plan essentials: pay over time, $50,000 streamlined limit, stops levies, interest still runs